Warbreaker: Major themes

+Development history

+Some concepts for what would become Warbreaker originated in an unfinished manuscript Sanderson wrote in 2001, entitled Mythwalker.
+Sanderson had previously written several other stories that broke with genre such as Elantris, but at that time had yet to manage to publish any of them.
+The manuscript, Mythwalker, was therefore written as a more traditional fantasy epic, but Sanderson found the text boring and never finished it.
+A Mythwalker subplot involved the characters Siri and Vivenna, and a switch-up where the wrong woman married an emperor.
+Sanderson decided to revisit these characters in Warbreaker, when he began writing the new book in 2006.
+His decision to release the book for free was inspired by Cory Doctorow, with Sanderson also releasing the early drafts in a bid to inspire future writers and publicise the full release as well as his other works.
+The unfinished Mythwalker manuscript was released in full on Sanderson's website with commentary by Peter Ahlstrom in 2013.

 Reception

 Orson Scott Card said that he initially found some aspects of the magic system disappointing because he felt it was too far-fetched to obtain magical power from color.
 He did not mind it as much when it turned out that the draining of color was a symptom of magic use rather than the source of the power.
 He stated that "As with all good fantasy fiction, the story isn't about the magic; that's just the rule set within which the real story takes place.
 That story is absolutely up to Sanderson's very high standard, with political intrigue, carefully differentiated cultures and believable human motivations."

-Michael Moorcock also praised Warbreaker saying, "Brandon Sanderson has written a heroic fantasy depending on originality of character and plot.
+Michael Moorcock also praised Warbreaker, saying: "Brandon Sanderson has written a heroic fantasy depending on originality of character and plot.
 His "heroines and heroes are outstanding – especially Vasher, the Warbreaker, whose special relationship with his sentient sword is both sardonic and sinister.
 The mysteries of life after death, of identity and destiny, the politics of magic, are unveiled through three-dimensional characters."
 He finished, "Not only has Sanderson drawn a freshly imagined world and its society, he has also given us a plot full of unexpected twists and turns ...
 Anyone looking for a different and refreshing fantasy novel will be delighted by this exceptional tale of magic, mystery and the politics of divinity.
 Warbreaker might even take your breath away."

-SFFWorld called the book "well-wrought, intelligent, and at times, surprising – one might say a conspiracy novel with slight hints of 1984 wrapped in a wonderful fantasy package."
+SFFWorld called the book "well-wrought, intelligent, and at times, surprising," nothing how it was "a conspiracy novel with hints of slight hints 1984 wrapped in a wonderful fantasy package."